WayneMRoseberry/WayneMRoseberry.github.io/_posts/2023-12-24-This-test-plan-needs-expert-fixing.markdown

 For build acceptance and stop ship, it seems redundant with what someone would put on an exit criteria.
 Likewise "All remaining test cases are blocked by an open bug."

-This whole criteria section feels either self-contradictory in some parts and redundant with common sense in other parts.
+This whole criteria section feelsself-contradictory in some parts and redundant with common sense in other parts.
 It is difficult to believe the criteria as stated is what the team will actually do.
 Something more specific to this feature, and more realistic to the decision the team is committed to make is what needs to be here.
 Either that,